2.30 CONSTRUCTION PERIOD

 NOTE: Care must be exercised to identify decreased and deleted contract items.
 Obviously, the amount is negative for these types of adjustments.
 To indicate "negative" values, the letters CR (for credit) must follow the numbers in both the “Quantity” and "Amount" column.
 Failure to correctly enter negative values could result in increased payments to the contractor, when in reality reduced payments were required.

 Changes to the project which involve items NOT originally included in the contract are entered in this section.
 Department policy requires additional, or new, items to be sequentially numbered commencing with 8001.
-Items added by 8xxx will appear on the pay voucher as an 8xxx item after the Change Order has been processed.
+Items added by 8xxx will appear on the pay voucher as an 8xxx item after the contract modification has been processed.
 Once an 8xxx item has been added, changes to that item shall be considered as original contract items and processed as 7xxx items.

 Currently there are two 8xxx items which have special significance.
 8998 is used solely for indicating liquidated damages and 8999 is used for stockpile of materials.